How to Help Loved Ones Hear Better

 Unhappy with existing hearing aids and wonder if newer hearing aids help?

 Hearing aid technologies have improved significantly over the last few years.
-One of the most important features introduced in modern digital hearing aids is wireless Bluetooth connectivity.
+One of the most important features that changes overall hearing aid experience is the introduction of wireless Bluetooth connectivity in modern hearing aids.

 Bluetooth technology transforms the hearing aid into a wireless earbud and allows sound to be streamed directly to it.
-Direct wireless streaming of sound not only makes the technology easy to use, but more importantly optimises the clarity of the amplified sound from TV, mobile phone, iPad, computer etc. Once again individual can enjoy their favourite TV programs, listen to YouTube through the mobile phone, answer phone calls and even FaceTime with their grandchildren or friends through wireless Bluetooth connectivity.
-Those with severe hearing loss can also benefit from this technology significantly.
+Direct wireless streaming of sound optimises the clarity of the amplified sound from TV, mobile phone, iPad, computer and the voice of a person.
+Once again, individuals can enjoy their favourite TV programs, listen to YouTube through the mobile phone, answer phone calls/ FaceTime with their grandchildren or friends, listen to a speaker over distance through wireless Bluetooth connectivity

 Understand what are the new hearing aid technologies available and which are the essential one to meet your hearing needs